FernandoReyes04/FernandoReyes04/README.md

 # Hi, I'm Fernando — Software Engineering Student & Dev in Progress

 I'm a Software Engineering student, I'm 21 years old, and I'm passionate about web, mobile, and smart model development.
+I participated in the TalenLand Hackathon in Jalisco 2024, the NASA Space Apps Challenge in Calkini, and a local video game tournament at my university.

 ## 🔗 Links